Coolhunting

-Coolhunting is a neologism coined in the early 1990s referring to a new kind of marketing where professionals make observations and predictions based on changes of new or existing "cool" cultural fads and trends.
+Coolhunting is a form of marketing where professionals make observations and predictions based on changes of new or existing "cool" cultural fads and trends.
 Coolhunting is also referred to as "trend spotting", and is a subset of trend analysis.
+The term was coined in the early 1990s.

 Coolhunters resemble the intuitive fashion magazine editors of the 1960s such as Nancy White (Harper's Bazaar 1958–1971).
 Coolhunters operate mostly in the world of street fashion and design, but their work also blurs into that of futurists such as Faith Popcorn.

 Business model

 A coolhunting firm is a marketing agency whose exclusive purpose is to conduct research of the youth demographic.
 They then compile their data and produce reports detailing emerging and declining trends in youth culture as well as predictions for future trends.
 These reports are then sold to various companies whose products target the youth demographic.
 They also offer consulting services.
 Coolhunting firms often provide services for some of the largest corporations in the world.

 Rather than outsourcing their market research, some companies opt for in-house youth culture marketing divisions.
 These divisions act in much the same way as a coolhunting firm but the reports and data collected remain within the company and are used solely to promote its products.
 A company will often prefer this form of coolhunting as a way to gain an advantage in the valuable youth market since the research conducted by coolhunting firms is available to anyone willing to pay for it.
 Viacom's MTV television network employs in-house coolhunting.